 a) Start TOSCA Commander from the Windows Start menu: Start-> All Programs-> Tricentis-> TOSCA ->TOSCA Commander.
 You will get the start screen.

 You will get the success message.
-So currently you have created a single user workspace as “TOSCA_Training”.
+So, currently, you have created a single-user workspace as “TOSCA_Training”.

-The important point to focus here is, there are two types of workspaces you can create in TOSCA.
+The important point to focus on here is that there are two types of workspaces you can create in TOSCA.
 In a ‘Single User Workspace’, only one person has access to it.
-It is like a single user single workspace.
-Another one is the ‘Multiuser Workspace’ which needs the data administration.
-But it is simple since all the data of a project are saved to one central location, the ‘Common Repository’.
+It is like a single-user single-workspace.

 #2) Start With TOSCA Commander